Policy Improvement Reinforcement Learning: Experiments

 \paragraph{Training Dynamics.}

 Figure~\ref{fig:main_results} demonstrates the temporal training dynamics of the Qwen3-4B-Base model, illustrating the evolution of average accuracy, critic reward, and response length.
 Notably, the reported Pass@1 accuracy represents the average performance across all five evaluated mathematical reasoning benchmarks.
 Throughout the training process, algorithms augmented with PIPO converge to a higher and more stable performance plateau in both average accuracy and critic reward compared to their original baselines.
-This consistent superiority suggests that the retrospective verification mechanism effectively filters noise-driven updates observed in Figure~\ref{fig:comp}(b), securing a more robust and monotonic exploration direction.
 Furthermore, PIPO promotes sustained growth in response length, incentivizing the model to discover deeper, more sophisticated Chain-of-Thought (CoT) reasoning trajectories to tackle challenging tasks.